Doris Pack

 Doris Pack (born 18 March 1942, Schiffweiler) is a German politician, president of EPP Women, president of the Robert Schuman Institute and former Member of the European Parliament 1989–2014.
 She served as a member of the Bundestag 1974–1983 and 1985–1989.
 She is a member of the conservative Christian Democratic Union, part of the European People's Party.
 Pack is the chair of the EU Committee on Culture and Education (since 2009).

-She is chair of the Franco-German Foundation for Cultural Cooperation, president of the European Children's Book Fair Association, member of the ZDF Television Council, president of the Saar Adult Education Association, vice-president of the European Movement on the Saar.
+She is chair of the Franco-German Foundation for Cultural Cooperation, president of the European Children's Book Fair Association, member of the ZDF Television Council, president of the Saar Adult Education Association, and, vice-president of the European Movement on the Saar.
 She also is president of Women in the EPP and executive member of the European People's Party.
 She was a member of the Parliamentary Assembly of the Council of Europe and of the Assembly of the Western European Union (1981–1983 and 1985–1989).
 She is chairwoman of the advisory board of A Soul for Europe.

 She graduated from teaching college in 1965 and worked as a teacher in primary schools until 1974.
 From 1983 to 1985, she was employed by the Saarland Ministry of Education.